 — Amy Jalapeño

-Even if you don’t see your project or goal on the list, go ahead and request the free consultation and we’ll explore together how I can help you.
+Even if you don’t see your goal on the list, go ahead and request the free consultation.
+Together we’ll explore how I can help you.

 “When all your family and friends are tired of hearing you whine about your unfinished project, it’s time to hire an accountability coach!
 My poor husband couldn’t take it anymore.
 My friends’ response was “Are you still working on that project?”
 My grown children would roll their eyes and say “Just finish it already!!!”
 But the more I procrastinated, the worse it became.
 Thank goodness I found Milli Thornton to act as my accountability coach.
 She has been a miracle worker on my behalf.
 I don’t know what I would have done without her.
 She has been with me through all my ups and downs on this project, helping me stay focused on the goal, and to not lose heart.
 Now I look forward to starting my tasks, instead of dreading them.
 When I finish this project, I’ve asked Milli to help me transition to my real passion, which is art.
 I have had artist-block issues in the past, so I’m counting on her assistance to help me overcome any procrastination that might arise, leading me to eventually becoming a self-motivated, productive painter!”

 A few things Milli has done to be accountable in her own life

 As a single mom on a part-time income, Milli used her budgeting skills and self-accountability to save up enough money to move with her daughter (from Australia to the USA) to be near family.

 Milli recovered from severe PTSD without using drugs or therapy.
 She researched her options and got the treatment she needed on a tiny budget.

 Milli wrote the first draft of a full-length book in one month.
 She wrote the first draft of her first screenplay in 29 days.
 And the first draft of a 35,000-word book for Kindle in four days.